Dosage Form: capsule

 Dronabinol is a cannabinoid designated chemically as (6aR-trans)-6a,7,8,10a-tetrahydro-6,6,9-trimethyl-3-pentyl-6H-dibenzo[b,d]pyran-1-ol.
 Dronabinol has the following empirical and structural formulas:

-Dronabinol, the active ingredient in Dronabinol Capsules, is synthetic delta-9-tetrahydrocannabinol (delta-9-THC).
+Dronabinol, the active ingredient in Dronabinol capsules, USP, is synthetic delta-9-tetrahydrocannabinol (delta-9-THC).
 Delta-9-tetrahydrocannabinol is also a naturally occurring component of Cannabis sativa L. (Marijuana).

 Dronabinol is a light yellow resinous oil that is sticky at room temperature and hardens upon refrigeration.
 Dronabinol is insoluble in water and is formulated in sesame oil.
 It has a pKa of 10.6 and an octanol-water partition coefficient: 6,000:1 at pH 7.

-Capsules for oral administration: Dronabinol Capsules is supplied as round, soft gelatin capsules containing either 2.5 mg, 5 mg, or 10 mg Dronabinol.
-Each Dronabinol Capsule strength is formulated with the following inactive ingredients: 2.5 mg capsule contains gelatin, glycerin, sesame oil, and titanium dioxide; 5 mg capsule contains iron oxide red and iron oxide black, gelatin, glycerin, sesame oil, and titanium dioxide; 10 mg capsule contains iron oxide red and iron oxide yellow, gelatin, glycerin, sesame oil, and titanium dioxide.
+Capsules for oral administration: Dronabinol capsules are supplied as round, soft gelatin capsules containing either 2.5 mg, 5 mg, or 10 mg Dronabinol.
+Each Dronabinol capsule strength is formulated with the following inactive ingredients: 2.5 mg capsule contains gelatin, glycerin, sesame oil, and titanium dioxide; 5 mg capsule contains iron oxide red and iron oxide black, gelatin, glycerin, sesame oil, and titanium dioxide; 10 mg capsule contains iron oxide red and iron oxide yellow, gelatin, glycerin, sesame oil, and titanium dioxide.

 Dronabinol - Clinical Pharmacology